How Many Calories Are in an Avocado?

 Looking to enjoy avocados outside your avocado toast and guacamole?
 You can eat them all sorts of fun ways – while sticking to a reasonable portion size, of course.
 (The recommended serving size is one-third of the fruit, according to the California Avocado Commission and the FDA.)
 Here are some creative ways to enjoy avocados.

-• On its own.
-Try it with a sprinkle of sea salt and a squeeze of lemon.
+- On its own.
+Try half an avocado with with a sprinkle of sea salt or everything but the bagel seasoning and a squeeze of lemon.

 In baked goods such as bread and muffins, use mashed avocado in place of half the amount of butter.
 If a recipe calls for one cup of butter, for example, use half a cup of butter and half a cup of mashed avocado.
 The savings: 625 calories and 48 grams of saturated fat per half-cup of butter traded out.